Breathing problems to look out for in children

 Children with a temperature often lack interest or are more sleepy or irritable than usual.
 They usually improve after taking children’s paracetamol or ibuprofen to bring their temperature down.

-- has other symptoms of a lower respiratory tract infection
+- has other symptoms of breathing difficulty

 Problems with feeding and drinking can be a sign of a problem with the lungs and airways.